Chapter 7 - Performance Evaluation

 MEASURE #1: RIDERSHIP

-Increasing public transit ridership is a goal in Minnesota Statutes § 174.24, subd 1a, the Olmstead Plan and Heading Home: Minnesota’s Plan to Prevent and End Homelessness.
-The transit ridership performance target is that by 2025 public transit will serve 90 percent of transit need.
+Increasing public transit ridership is a goal of several MnDOT initiatives and supported plans including the Olmstead Plan’s Measureable Goals, Minnesota Statutes § 174.24, subd 1a, and Heading Home: Minnesota's Plan to Prevent and End Homelessness.
+The transit ridership performance target is that by 2025 public transit will serve 90 percent of transit needs.
 To meet this goal, Greater Minnesota public transit must add more service.
 Ridership is currently tracked monthly and reported annually in the Annual Transit Report.
 For 2015, MnDOT identified there were 12.1 million transit rides provided, which was approximately 87 percent of the transit need.
 Progress towards the goal will be reported each year in the Annual Transportation Performance Report and the Annual Transit Report.

 MEASURE #2: FLEET CONDITION